NoahStolk/ddinfo-core/README.md

 The DevilDaggersInfo project offers a couple libraries for parsing and creating Devil Daggers files.
 This is what the website, the web server, and the tools depend on internally.

-(Note: This code was originally part of the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository.
+(Note: This code was originally part of the [DevilDaggersInfo](https://github.com/NoahStolk/DevilDaggersInfo) repository (now ddinfo-web).
 It was moved to a separate repository on September 12th, 2023.)

 ## Spawnset files